imoneoi/mistral-tokenizer/README.md

 ## Comparison to alternatives

-As mentioned, llama-tokenizer-js is the first JavaScript tokenizer for LLaMA which works client-side in the browser.
+As mentioned, mistral-tokenizer-js is the first JavaScript tokenizer for Mistral which works client-side in the browser.
 You might be wondering, what are people currently using to count tokens in web applications?

 - Many web applications currently use client-side JavaScript libraries for other, _incompatible_ tokenizers.
-In particular, OpenAI's tokenizers are popular (see [tiktoken](https://www.npmjs.com/package/@dqbd/tiktoken) and [gpt-tokenizer](https://www.npmjs.com/package/gpt-tokenizer)).
-It's not entirely clear to me why people using LLaMA would want to count tokens with an OpenAI tokenizer that is not compatible with LLaMA.
-I guess people are assuming that there's not much difference between tokenizers?
+In particular, OpenAI's and LLaMA's tokenizers are popular.
+It's not entirely clear to me why people using Mistral would want to count tokens with a tokenizer that is not compatible with Mistral.
 However, in my own testing I discovered that the token counts will commonly differ by as much as 20% between these tokenizers.
-So you can get a _very rough_ approximation of LLaMA token count by using an OpenAI tokenizer.
+So you can get a _very rough_ approximation of Mistral token count by using an OpenAI or LLaMA tokenizer.
 - Some web applications make network calls to Python applications that run the Huggingface transformers tokenizer.
-For example, the oobabooga-text-webui exposes an API endpoint for token count.
-The drawback of this approach is latency: although the Python tokenizer itself is very fast, oobabooga adds a lot of overhead.
-In my testing, making a network call to locally running oobabooga to count tokens for short Strings of text took roughly 300ms (compared to ~1ms when counting tokens client-side with llama-tokenizer-js).
-The latency will be even higher when a real web client is making requests over the internet.
+The drawback of this approach is latency: although the Python tokenizer itself is very fast, the network call adds a lot of overhead.
+In my testing, making a network call to count tokens for short Strings of text took roughly 300ms (compared to ~1ms when counting tokens client-side with mistral-tokenizer-js).
 The latency issue is even worse if an application needs to iteratively trim down a prompt to get it to fit within a context limit, requiring multiple network calls.

 ## Compatibility

-The tokenizer used by LLaMA is a SentencePiece Byte-Pair Encoding tokenizer.
+The tokenizer used by Mistral is a SentencePiece Byte-Pair Encoding tokenizer.

-Note that this is a tokenizer for LLaMA models, and it's different than the tokenizers used by OpenAI models.
-If you need a tokenizer for OpenAI models, I recommend [gpt-tokenizer](https://www.npmjs.com/package/gpt-tokenizer).
+Note that this is a tokenizer for Mistral models, and it's different than the tokenizers used by OpenAI and LLaMA models.
+If you need a tokenizer for OpenAI or LLaMA models, I recommend their respective tokenizers.

 What is this tokenizer compatible with?
-All LLaMA models which have been trained on top of checkpoints (model weights) released by Facebook in March 2023 ("LLaMA") and July of 2023 ("LLaMA2").

-Examples of compatible models:
-- llama2-13b-4bit-gptq
-- wizard-vicuna-13b-uncensored-gptq
-- manticore-7b-ggml

-Incompatible LLaMA models are those which have been trained from scratch, not on top of the checkpoints released by Facebook.
-For example, [OpenLLaMA](https://github.com/openlm-research/open_llama) models are incompatible.
+Mistral-7B and finetunes

-When you see a new LLaMA model released, this tokenizer is mostly likely compatible with it without any modifications.
-If you are unsure, try it and see if the token ids are the same (compared to running the model with, for example, oobabooga webui).
-You can find great test input/output samples by searching for `runTests` inside `llama-tokenizer.js`.
+When you see a new Mistral model released, this tokenizer is mostly likely compatible with it without any modifications.
+If you are unsure, try it and see if the token ids are the same (compared to running the model with, for example, the official webui).
+You can find great test input/output samples by searching for `runTests` inside `mistral-tokenizer.js`.

-## Adding support for incompatible LLaMA models
+## Adding support for incompatible Mistral models

-If you want to modify this library to support a new LLaMA tokenizer (new as in trained from scratch, not using the same tokenizer as most LLaMA models do), you should be able to do so by swapping the vocabulary and merge data (the 2 long variables near the end of `llama-tokenizer.js` file).
+If you want to modify this library to support a new Mistral tokenizer (new as in trained from scratch, not using the same tokenizer as most Mistral models do), you should be able to do so by swapping the vocabulary and merge data (the 2 long variables near the end of `mistral-tokenizer.js` file).
 Below is Python code that you can use for this.

 ```
-# Load the tokenizer.json file that was distributed with the LLaMA model
+# Load the tokenizer.json file that was distributed with the Mistral model
 d = None
 with open(r"tokenizer.json", 'r', encoding='utf-8') as f:
     d = json.load(f)